 SUITABLE FOR STEEL FIRE DOORS

-The FBLS system has been assessed by Exova Warringtonfire for four hours integrity in accordance with BS 476: Part 22: 1987 up to maximum cut-out sizes of 610x610mm and 457x1524mm (width x height), on previously successfully tested steel based fire resisting doorsets which have been shown to be capable of providing up to four hours integrity in the same configuration as that proposed.
+The FBLS system has been assessed by Warringtonfire for four hours integrity in accordance with BS EN 1634-1:2014 up to maximum cut-out sizes of 660x660mm and 483x1676mm (width x height), on previously successfully tested steel based fire resisting doorsets, provided the bottom of the louvre is mounted 500mm above the doorset threshold.
 The previous test must have incorporated an alternative louvre or glazed aperture of the appropriate dimensions (i.e. at least equal to those of the proposed louvre).
-Similarly, the aperture is to be lined/capped in a similar manner as when previously tested.
-Copies of Exova Warringtonfire Reports WFRC No. C129754 and WF Report No. 338709 dated 21.03.2014 available on request.
+A copy of assessment report 508671 is available upon request.

 SUITABLE FOR TIMBER FIRE DOORS

-The FBLS system has also been assessed by Exova Warringtonfire for use on previously successfully tested timber based fire resisting doorsets in the same configuration as that proposed when including a similarly sized aperture as proposed, to provide a period of fire resistance of up to 30 or 60 minutes in accordance with BS 476: Part 22: 1987 up to maximum cut-out sizes of 610x610mm and 457x762mm (width x height).
+The FBLS system has been assessed by Exova Warringtonfire for use on previously successfully tested timber based fire resisting doorsets, to provide a period of fire resistance of up to 30 or 60 minutes in accordance with BS 476: Part 22: 1987 up to maximum cut-out sizes of 610x610mm and 457x762mm (width x height).
 The previous test must have incorporated an alternative louvre or glazed aperture of the appropriate dimensions (i.e. at least equal to those of the proposed louvre).
-Copies of WF Report No. 146937 and WF Report No. 356249 dated 02.09.2015 available on request.
-The louvres must be installed so that the top of the louvres are less than 1000mm above the doorset threshold (i.e. within the negative pressure area), and the aperture should be lined with Zero FS4004 1.6mm thick intumescent aperture liner (44mm wide on FD30 doorsets and 54mm wide on FD60 doorsets), which should be ordered separately.
+Copies of WF Report No. 146937 and WF Report No. 356249 available on request.
+The louvres must be installed so that the top of the louvres are less than 1000mm above the doorset, and the aperture should be lined with Zero FS4004 1.6mm thick intumescent aperture liner, which should be ordered separately.
 No hardwood lipping is required.